5 min read

 Businesses hire independent contractors to complete specific tasks but do not have control over them.
 However, the workers may be considered employees if the company sets rules for how and when the work is done — like in the case of Uber.
 It is important to correctly classify workers to avoid legal complications, especially since laws vary between countries.

 When hiring managers are on a tight deadline, they may scurry to find someone from an online marketplace to solve the problem.
-Unfortunately, this rogue freelancer spend often doesn’t go through the proper compliance vetting and screening process, leading to misclassification risk.
+Unfortunately, this rogue freelancer spend often doesn’t go through the proper compliance vetting and screening process, leading to misclassification risks.

 What is misclassification?